ipfabric/docs/docs/support/security_bulletins.md

     /etc/nginx/sites-enabled/ipf-nimpee-update:	listen 8443 ssl http2;
     ```

-- Edit each file to remove the `http2`.
+- Edit each file to remove the `http2` string.
 You can either do this manually or use the following command:

     ```bash
     sudo sed -i 's/ http2//' /etc/nginx/sites-enabled/*